NeCTAR-RC/nectar-training/package06/sections/objectStorage.markdown

 While Object Storage has high data integrity through geographical distribution of files, it does *not* have a "traditional" dedicated backup system --- it merely provides a means to increase availability and integrity of your data by keeping multiple copies.
 {% endBgBox %}

+In the OpenStack Object Store, you may get access to large amounts of storage.
+Ultimately, this is limited by the storage cluster size of about 40TB.
+You may upload as many files as you like, as long as your allocation is not exceeded.
+The size of the files is not limited, however due to limits in the *http* protocol it is not recommended to upload files larger than 1GB.

 ### Suitable use of object store